 - Our policy is to notify users of any government takedown demands we receive unless we’re prohibited by law from doing so.

-- We publish copies of takedown demands we receive to the Chilling Effects database, unless we’re prohibited by law from doing so.
+- We publish copies of takedown demands we receive to the Lumen database, unless we’re prohibited by law from doing so.

 - We aim to promote freedom of expression around the world, and are also mindful of local laws that might impact that expression.
 When we receive an order to remove content, we may block it in only those jurisdictions where it violates local law, so that it remains accessible in areas where it may not be illegal.
 For example, if we receive a takedown demand from Russia, we may comply with it by blocking the content at issue only from site visitors with IP addresses originating in Russia.
 More details on each specific takedown demand are available here.